 Millwork vs. Casework: A Detailed Study of Differences and Comparison

 An offshore expert millwork drafting service company near you, can differentiate these two at the very fundamental level and have the competitive draftsmen.
-They partner with furniture manufacturers, kitchen cabinet makers and custom cabinet manufacturers in developing high-quality shop drawings at affordable prices.
+They partner with furniture manufacturers, kitchen cabinet makers and custom cabinet manufacturers in developing high-quality millwork shop drawings at affordable prices.

-What constitutes millwork?
+What is millwork?

 Millwork or millwork design refers to finished building products or woodwork produced in a mill such as doors, crown molding, wall paneling, display counters, custom kitchen cabinet drafting, etc. However, the elements that are integral parts of the building itself, such as ceiling, flooring, or siding etc. are not included here, although made of wood.